 - Each pod prioritizes work within their area — but this does not create the best value at the portfolio level due to local optimization.

 - Break up the pods to meet the fluctuating demand — this works in theory but usually negatively impacts team dynamics and velocity.

 - Quoting a VPE friend — “don’t break the pod to work, bring work to the pod.”
 The same pod may work on different areas periodically based on needs, which is a compromise between the 2 options above.

 If the planning is slightly long-term, e.g 6 months or more, a high-level plan also helps prioritize hiring or tap into on-demand resource partners if appropriate.

-Now you’ve completed the first 4 steps of Quarterly Alignment – the next 2 steps are essential to continue the portfolio cadence to monitor outcomes and adjust to changes.
+Now you’ve completed the first 4 steps of quarterly product planning and alignment – the next 2 steps are essential to continue the portfolio cadence to monitor outcomes and adjust to changes.

-Check-in monthly (or bi-weekly) to prepare for the all-too-common last-minute demands, changes in the state of execution (delay or scope increase), or losing resources for one reason or another.
-The adjustment often results in a new alignment/ plan following steps 2 to 4 with “what-if scenarios in step 3, to re-align and update your roadmap, team, and stakeholders.
+Check-in monthly (or bi-weekly) to evaluate progress, urgent requests, changes in the state of execution (delay or scope increase), or losing resources for one reason or another.
+The adjustment often results in a new alignment/ plan following steps 2 to 4 with “what-if scenarios” in step 3, to re-align and update your roadmap, team, and stakeholders.